 An additional benefit of creating your own white base layer is that you can let us know EXACTLY where you would like us to print your white areas.
-This allows customers to add additional features to their designs, such as transparencies on our clear acrylics (see 5C), as well as reducing any areas of white creeping around the edges of your artwork.
+This allows customers to add additional features to their designs, such as transparencies on our clear acrylics, as well as reducing any areas of white creeping around the edges of your artwork.

-The 'White' layer can also be used to create areas where you don't want a white base layer of ink.
-This effect works especially well on our clear acrylics to create transparencies (areas with coloured ink but no white ink and areas with no ink at all).
+The 'White' layer can also be used to create areas where you don't want a white base.
+This effect works especially well on our clear acrylics to create transparencies (areas with coloured ink and no white ink or areas with no ink at all).

-To create a transparent area, simply delete any unwanted areas on your white layer to achieve your desired effect.
+To create a transparent area, simply delete any unwanted areas on your white layer using the eraser or any of the other tools at your disposal in SAI to achieve your desired effect.
 You can see this effect on our clear acrylic charms above.

 6a.
 Adding a border / cut line - Important!